mattmacy/mattmacy.github.io/_posts/2017-05-19-Developing-A-Deep-Learning-Framework-in-Rust.md

     }

 ### Overloading the index operator
 The MNIST example doesn't show any direct use of Tensors, but in PyTorch one can define a 5d tensor and index in to it as you would a 5d array in C. Python can look at an arbitrary number of '[]' and pass those in as arguments to the indexing function in native code.
 In Rust, the Index and IndexMut traits are limited to a single '[]'.
-This means that indexing in to a 5d tensor can only be done with a single 5 element array: *data[[1, 2, 3, 4, 5]].
+This means that indexing in to a 5d tensor can only be done with a single 5 element array: *data*[[1, 2, 3, 4, 5]] rather than the more familiar *data*[1][2][3][4][5].

 ### Conclusion
 This is just a quick overview of the issues that I have encountered so far.
 The next step is getting autograd (backpropagation support) working in one form or another.
 Although complex, the actual amount of code in the autograd implementation is quite small.
 The bulk of the sources are dedicated to interfacing with Python.
 This leads me to believe that rather than writing a rust wrapper for the C++ autograd code it would make more sense to simply port it to Rust.
 What that entails is a matter for a later post.